 So, having wasted perhaps an hour, you’re then racing to catch up on your work.

-A study carried out in 2018 showed that three in ten senior business professionals feel that most of their meetings are pointless.
+A study carried out a few years ago showed that three in ten senior business professionals feel that most of their meetings are pointless.

 That suggests that the structure of meetings needs improvement in a range of sectors.
 Indeed, it’s not so much what we’re discussing but how we’re doing it that makes meetings unproductive.